 - 2.3.1 Monitoring locations AM2 and AM3 were set up at the proposed locations in accordance with updated EM&A Manual.
 However, for monitoring locations: Dynasty View and Tai Po Garden, proposed in the updated EM&A Manual, as approval could not be obtained from the owner's corporation of the premises, baseline and impact air quality monitoring was conducted at 13 Ha Wun Yiu (AM1) and Tai Kwong Secondary School (AM4) respectively.
-The monitoring station at 13 Ha Wun Yiu (AM1) was relocated to Fan Sin Temple, 3 Sheung Wun Yiu (AM1A) in February 2010. - 2.3.2 As Tai Kwong Secondary School was closed down with effect from 1 September 2011, air quality monitoring stations (AM4) was relocated to 168 Shek Kwu Lung Village, naming AM4A, starting from 1 September 2011.
-The same air quality Action and Limit of AM4 were adopted for AM4A. - 2.3.3 Figure 2.1 shows the locations of monitoring stations.
+The monitoring station at 13 Ha Wun Yiu (AM1) was relocated to Fan Sin Temple, 3 Sheung Wun Yiu (AM1A) in February 2010.
+Also, the monitoring station at Tai Kwong Secondary School (AM4) was relocated to 168 Shek Kwu Lung Village (AM4A) in September 2011. - 2.3.2 Figure 2.1 shows the locations of monitoring stations.
 Table 2.2 describes the details of the monitoring stations.